hd-zero/hdzero-vtx-docs/docs/vtx_troubleshoot.md

 #### 4. Cross testing

-Replace the VTX, camera, and mipi cables respectively to identify where the problem lies.
+Replace the VTX, camera, and  cables respectively to identify where the problem lies.

 #### 5. Check power supply